23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 Your raw data file is yours.
 23andMe allows you to download it at any time while your account is active.
 Here is how:

 Do this now, regardless of whether you plan to use the data immediately.
-If 23andMe changes ownership, restricts access, or shuts down its platform, having this file means you have not lost anything.
+If 23andMe restricts access, changes its terms, or shuts down its platform under new ownership, having this file means you have not lost anything.

 For a more detailed walkthrough with screenshots and troubleshooting: 23andMe raw data upload guide.